MCKLMT/SessionCatalog/README.md

 # Session Catalog

-The repositories managed by Azure CAT GSI provides materials to deliver sessions on various Microsoft Azure solution architecture topics, such as Infrastructure-as-a-Service capabilities, services supporting Internet-of-Things scenarios, Big Data, and many more.
+The repositories managed by Azure CAT GSI provide materials to deliver sessions on various Microsoft Azure solution architecture topics, such as Infrastructure-as-a-Service capabilities, services supporting Internet-of-Things scenarios, Big Data, and many more.
 At a minimum, session content contains a PowerPoint presentation with full speaker notes.
 In addition, it may include demo scripts and demo code, with a video in which the demo is shown.
 The session catalog provides insight into the sessions available and the topics covered.
 A topic can contain multiple presentations.

 ## Table of Contents
 * [Alphabetical list of topics](#alphabetical-list-of-topics)